Maison Jansen Palm Tree Wall Lamp

 Manufacturer: Maison Jansen, Paris, France – attributed.

 Other versions: This Maison Jansen palm tree wall lamp exists in several variations.
 It was also produced with 1 lamp socket.
 Lamps were made with a bamboo trunk.
 Made in many forms and sizes: palm trees, reeds, flowers, pineapples and many others.

-These lamps are mostly attributed to the famous Maison Jansen company, but there were many artists who created these lamps.
-Christian Techoueyres was one of those designers who made these monumental lights for Maison Jansen.
+These lamps are often attributed to the famous Maison Jansen company, but there were several artists and companies in the 1960s and mostly in the 1970s who created similar lamps.
+To name a few: Christian Techoueyres and Glensar, both companies from France.
 Some of them are signed, most are not.

 Maison Jansen or House of Jansen, was a Paris-based interior decoration company founded in 1880 by Dutch-born Jean-Henri Jansen.
 It was located at 23, rue de l’Annonciation, Paris.
 Today the house is the Maison Jansen museum and it also promotes contemporary artists.